Quilcayhuanca to Cojup Valley Trek

 We ascend to Chocu Pass at 5100m with great views of some of the big mountains of the Cordillera Blanca such as Chinchey, Pucaranra, Huantsan, Ranrapalca, Palcaraju and many other mountains.
 From the pass, we have a long descent down into the Cojup Valley and then an easy flat walk down the valley to the road.
 8 hours walk and 1 hour drive.

-We highly recommend that you arrive in Huaraz at least one day before the trek departs and spend time doing day hikes to higher altitude, this will help with acclimatization to the new altitude.
+We highly recommend that you arrive in Huaraz at least two days before the trek departs and spend time doing day hikes to higher altitude, this will help with acclimatization to the new altitude.
 We can help organise day hikes for you.

 Grading & Fitness